swils201/megr2156portfolio/docs/assignments/A05/index.md

-# A5 – [Topic]
+# A5 – Design for Strength And Stiffness (1)

 ## Objectives

 - Conduct stress analysis to determine appropriate dimensions for structural features.
-- Generate free body diagrams (FBDs) to visualize forces and constraints for each feature.\
+- Generate free body diagrams (FBDs) to visualize forces and constraints for each feature.
 - Identify and document known and unknown variables, assumptions, and algebraic models for stress calculations.
 - Perform stiffness analysis to establish minimum required dimensions based on deflection constraints.
 - Compare stress and stiffness analyses to ensure structural integrity and compliance with given constraints.